MWJones96/medly-backend-take-home-task/README.md

 ## Context

 You’ll design and implement a small, production-ready part of our backend.
-The task focuses on data modeling, migration from various JSON sources**, API design, and DevOps planning.
+The task focuses on data modeling, migration from various JSON sources, API design, and DevOps planning.
 We’re also assessing how you use AI in your workflow — feel free to use any copilots/agents.

 **Time Allocation:** 8–12 hours